-We’re focussed on working with partners to provide more work experience opportunities with a focus on STEM, entrepreneurship and sustainable development in the regions we operate.
+We continue to collaborate with our partners to provide more work experience opportunities with a focus on STEM, entrepreneurship and sustainable development in the regions we operate.

 Profile 1: Marissa Chauhan, Year 10, Alderbrook School

-After meeting at the World Skills Show at the NEC in Birmingham, Marissa spent three days with the S4TP team assisting with the shortlisting and feedback process for teams in half-term, April 2015.
-Following this she was invited back as a member of the judging panel at the competition final in London.
+After meeting at the World Skills Show at the NEC in Birmingham, Marissa spent three days with the S4TP team assisting with the shortlisting and feedback process for teams during half term, April 2015.
+Following this, she was invited back as a member of the judging panel at the competition final in London.

 Profile 2: Izzy Schofield, Year 10,

-Following Marissa’s success as a Judge at the Finals in 2015, we decided it would be great to have a young person on the judging panel at the finals every year.
-In 2016 we invited Izzy Schofield to join the panel, giving her an opportunity to interact with a wide variety of business men and women, learn about each of the finalist teams and their Big Ideas, as well as be a judge.
+Following Marissa’s success as a judge at the Finals in 2015, we decided it would be great to have a young person on the judging panel at the finals every year.
+In 2016 we invited Izzy Schofield to join the panel, giving her an opportunity to interact with a wide variety of business people, learn about each of the finalist teams and their Big Ideas, as well as be a judge.

 “I was absolutely delighted and honoured to be asked to be the student judge at the Solutions for the Planet final this year.
 I was amazed by the amount of hard work and dedication that went into creating these ideas and how detailed and complex the business plans were, particularly as these were from people of my age.
 I learnt that young people have a real passion and drive to create ideas to influence a better world.
 I felt privileged to play a part in that and I would very much recommend the Solutions for the Planet programme to anyone of my age.”